 7.)
 Grow Your Own: Any time you can grow your own food it is usually cheaper, healthier and an excellent pastime.
 Try a kitchen window garden for herbs, patio gardens to full gardens.
 Every little bit helps and can save money on your groceries.

 There are plenty of additional ways to save money on groceries.
 I just listed the ones that worked for me.
 The listing takes the least amount of time and rewards our wallet quickly.
 We once had plenty of credit card debt due to medical bills but using the system above and a few additional were able to pay off every bit.
 I’m never going back to having debt.

 We now have money in the bank and are saving for retirement.
-Right now, trying to make a trip to Ireland possible for our anniversary in August.
+Right now, we are trying to make a trip to Ireland possible for our anniversary in August.
 I will not put it on credit.
 (Update – we didn’t make our goal for Ireland.
 We ended up helping our children out and had a few vehicle mishaps.
 Ireland will come.
 It just wasn’t in the cards for this year.)

 In life, you just keep plugging away….and keep trying to meet your goals.